dongguanting/DPA-RAG/README.md

 (1) Pre-aligned Training:
 We provide the NQ dataset at the prealigned stage [here](https://drive.google.com/drive/folders/1JFCGpnmqfMHGh6X9cMJFtTxVduHkiQXi?usp=sharing).
 Please construct other datasets on your own following NQ's data format.
+Note that the prealigned data we provide does not include augmented data, please merge augmentation data to unlock more powerful alignment capabilities.

 Please replace the parameters with $ symbols with your own parameters.